lpsmodsimteam/2022HPCSummer/README.md

 For example, the [Silly Window Syndrome](https://en.wikipedia.org/wiki/Silly_window_syndrome) can be detected by measuring the window size for a packet.
 Similarly, [thrashing of virtual memory](https://en.wikipedia.org/wiki/Thrashing_(computer_science)) is detectable by measuring page faults.

+What level of simulation fidelity matters?
+The least possible for capturing the relevant behavior.
+Excess realism of the simulation doesn't change the behavior, so the extra code merely adds opportunities for bugs, extra maintenance, and adds to the reader's burden.

+Are these metrics for use in a production system or in simulation?
+In simulation.

 # intended and actual results

 Intended goal: Can we measure the existance of deadlock (or livelock, or other known problems) in a simulation of a distributed system?